Key dates and times: Conference at a Glance

 We close off the first day of the ICH with a bang – a look at the living dance traditions of Newfoundland and Labrador!
 We’ll talk about step dancing, set dancing, and the work to conserve one of our most vibrant (and fun) traditions.
 Bring your dancing shoes!

-Presenters: Kristin Harris Walsh (Memorial U); Jane Rutherford (Memorial U).
-Moderated by Colleen Quigley (Memorial U), with some special guests!
+Presenters: Kristin Harris Walsh (Department of Folklore, Memorial University); Jane Dennison (Graduate Student, Ethnomusicology, Memorial University).
+Moderated by Colleen Quigley (Queen Elizabeth II Library, Memorial University), with some special guests!

 Thursday, October 26, 2017 (Morning) – The Lantern, 35 Barnes Road

 9:30 am – Session: Looking Forward, Making a Plan

 During the morning of October 26 participants will help us to plan priorities for the next 10 years of ICH work in the province.
 Come have your say about what work needs to happen next!